Minority-Africa/front-end-dev-assessment/README.instructions.md

 - Note that the CircleCi config is provided in this project repo

 ### Submission
-- Submit the link to one of the leads, share the github repo URL with instructions on how to run the app.
+- Submit the link to one of the the Executive Engineer, mbedzi.olebogeng@minorityafrica.org, share the github repo URL with instructions on how to run the app.
 - NB: Your README should contain the link to your deployed app on heroku

 !!Good Luck, the more the questions the more the points

-***Your Quiz might just be used as a benchmark for the coming cohorts***

 ### Useful Resources